MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

     having ultimate responsibility for running the domain securely and effectively.

+### Primary tenant for Mesh

 Provisioning up your primary production tenant for Mesh is recommended because it will give you the biggest scope to test with, but it may create overhead work through internal procedures and approvals.

+### Separate tenant for Mesh

-If you want to collaborate with people outside your production tenant, you might want to set up a seprate tenant just for Mesh.
+If you want to collaborate with people outside your production tenant, you might want to set up a separate tenant just for Mesh.
 There is no technical barrier to creating user accounts in a production tenant for people who do not work for that organization, but there may be strong business reasons against doing so.

+> [!NOTE]
-However, creating additional tenants will increase complexity for admins and users to manage accounts, may also incur additional expenses for licensing and domain management, and may require additional process within your organization.
+> However, creating additional tenants will increase complexity
+> for admins and users to manage accounts, may also incur additional
+> expenses for licensing and domain management, and may require additional
+> process within your organization.

 If you expect to use immersive spaces in Teams for users in your production version of Teams, you will definitely want to provision your production tenant for Mesh Public Preview.
-While you can create other tenants for testing, people who use Teams throughout the day are highly unlikely to want to log out of their main Teams account to log into a different account in a different Entra.
+While you can create other tenants for testing, people who use Teams throughout the day are highly unlikely to want to log out of their main Teams account to log into a different account in a different tenant.
 A separate tenant is more practical for the Mesh app, where it's simpler to flip between accounts.

 Each tenant can have multiple Azure Storage subscriptions, but the Azure Storage subscription used for Mesh cloud scripting must be in the same EntraID as the users who will attend events and the developers who will upload and manage the scripts.

-### Contact Owners of Supporting Teams
+### Contact owners of supporting teams

 To complete the steps to get Mesh Public Preview running, you will need to either have various rights and permissions or be in contact with people in your organization who can grant the rights and permissions you will need.
 Depending on your company structure and policies, this process can be time-consuming, so it helps to start the outreach as soon as possible.

-The following section lists organizational roles that you will probably need to work with to complete the required pre-deployment tasks.
+The following section lists organizational roles that you will probably need to work with to complete the required pre-deployment tasks:

-#### Teams Apps Managers
+#### Teams apps managers

 The adminsitration for immersive spaces and avatars will happen in the Teams admin portal, [admin.teams.microsoft.com](https://admin.teams.microsoft.com).